-- 5. Student Grouping: Explain your rationale for grouping students in this lesson-whole class, small group, pairs, individual-and why you think this will support student learning. - 6.
-Academic Language Development: How will you address the academic language development needs of the students you are teaching, including English learners?
+- Student Assets and Learning Needs: Explain how the lesson plan incorporates, affirms, and validates students' cultural and linguistic resources, socioeconomic backgrounds, funds of knowledge, prior experiences, and interests related to the content of the lesson. - 3.
+Student Learning Activities: Explain why you selected the learning activities and how you will engage all students in higher-order thinking (analysis, synthesis, evaluation, interpretation, transfer) and applications of concepts or skills to purposefully advance their understanding of the specific content (e.g., use of manipulatives, think-pair-share, models, drawings or maps, graphic organizers, performances, demonstrations, labs). - 4.
+Instructional Strategies: Explain why you will use specific instructional strategies, including UDL, and what adaptations (accommodations and/or modifications) you might make to improve student access to learning.
+Describe how you will support student engagement with the content you are teaching in this lesson (e.g., modeling, scaffolding, asking questions, providing instructions to guide an activity). - 5.
+Student Grouping: Explain your rationale for grouping students in this lesson-whole class, small group, pairs, individual-and why you think this will support student learning. - 6.
+Academic Language Development: Describe the language demands of the lesson and the ways in which you planned for and addressed the academic language development needs of the students you are teaching, including heritage language learners and bilingual/multilingual students.
 What vocabulary or terminology is necessary to access the content? - 7.
 Resources and Materials to Support Learning: Explain why you chose particular resources and materials to support student learning and language demands in this lesson.
 What is the difficulty level of text, materials, or resources needed for the lesson? - 8.
 Assessments: Explain how you will use informal assessments throughout the lesson to check students' understanding of the content taught. - 9.
 Developmental Considerations (e.g., social-emotional): Explain how the lesson plan and informal assessments address the developmental considerations of your students. - 10.
-Focus Students: Explain how the lesson plan addresses individual assets and learning needs of the 3 focus students, including, as appropriate, assistive technologies, and provides inclusive learning opportunities (if relevant, may include an explanation of additional support that occurs outside the classroom) to engage fully with the content of the lesson, including English language development.
-For Focus Student 1, explain how the lesson plan supports progress toward their ELD goal(s).
+Focus Students: Explain how the lesson plan addresses individual assets and learning needs of the 3 focus students, including, as appropriate, assistive technologies, and provides inclusive learning opportunities (if relevant, may include an explanation of additional support that occurs outside the classroom) to engage fully with the content of the lesson.